U.S. senators seek probe into royalties on coal exports

 “This seems to fall pretty squarely in the civil arena,” said Appel, who prosecuted cases for the Justice Department’s Environment and Natural Resources Division and teaches at the University of Georgia School of Law.

-Reporting by Patrick Rucker; Editing by Andrea Ricci, Phil Berlowitz and M.D.
-Golan
+Reporting by Patrick Rucker; Editing by Andrea Ricci, Phil Berlowitz, M.D.
+Golan and Lisa Shumaker